bevyengine/bevy-website/content/news/2023-05-17-bevy-webgpu/index.md

 ## How it Works

 Bevy is built on top of the [wgpu] library, which is a modern low-level GPU API that can target pretty much every popular API: Vulkan, Direct3D 12, Metal, OpenGL, WebGL2, and WebGPU.
 The best backend API is selected for a given platform.
 It is a "native" rendering API, but it generally follows the WebGPU terminology and API design.
-Unlike WebGPU, it can provide direct access to the native APIs, which means Bevy enjoy's a "best of all worlds" situation:
+Unlike WebGPU, it can provide direct access to the native APIs, which means Bevy enjoys a "best of all worlds" situation:

 * Fast and low level rendering backed by the best API for a given operating system + hardware combination
 * A much more approachable API than Vulkan, which means Bevy Plugin developers can easily build powerful cross platform renderer features